 Cons: Not ideal for users with large feet, not backed by a warranty

-The Mynt Shiatsu Foot Massager is a premium foot massager featuring high-tech pads and rollers that deliver deep kneading massage from ankle to toe.
+The Snailax 2-in-1 Shiatsu Foot and Back Massager is a foot massager featuring 8 shiatsu rollers that deliver deep kneading massage from ankle to toe.

-This machine provides a deep massage that mimics the kneading pressure of a professional therapist’s hands, but for its high price, we’re a bit disappointed with the limited features.
+This machine provides a deep massage that mimics the kneading pressure of a professional therapist’s hands for a relatively low price.

 5. Quinear Foot Massager